drghirlanda/alex/Manual.md

   - image or sound: name of file in the Media folder containing the desired image or sound.

+  - movie: a comma-separated list of three elements: name of movie file in the Media folder, plus width and height in pixels giving the desired movie size.

 - **Color**: the color of squares, circles, or text.
 For images and sounds this field is ignored.
 Colors can either be named or given as